Th3redTea/usefulsocket/README.md

 # usefulsocket
-this is a  fprimal  version  a simple client and server scripts that can help
+this is a  primal  version  a simple client and server scripts that can help